 A geographical segment is engaged in providing products or services within a particular economic environment that is subject to risks and returns that are different from those of segments operating in other economic environments.
 Western's log and lumber products are sold worldwide.
-Substantially all of Western's property, plant and equipment, biological assets and timber licences are located in British Columbia, Canada.
+A large portion of Western's property, plant and equipment, biological assets and timber licences are located in British Columbia, Canada.
 The Company manages its business as a single operating segment.
-The Company purchases and harvests logs which are then manufactured into lumber products at the Company's sawmills, or sold.
-Supporting information is included in Note 23.
+The Company purchases and harvests logs, which are then manufactured into lumber products at the Company's sawmills, or sold.

-23. Revenue
+25. Revenue